 The Convenience of Online Shopping and Its Global Appeal

-Online shopping has become a cornerstone of modern retail, with 83% of global consumers agreeing that it simplifies their lives, according to YouGov Profiles.
+Online shopping has become a cornerstone of modern retail, with 83% of South African consumers agreeing that it simplifies their lives, according to YouGov Profiles.
 This trend is reshaping consumer expectations, as they prioritise convenience, efficiency, and accessibility in their shopping experiences.
 By allowing consumers to browse and purchase products from anywhere and at any time, online shopping reduces the barriers traditionally associated with in-store visits, such as travel time and limited store hours.
 In response, retailers are striving to integrate digital and physical elements to deliver the same seamless convenience found online.

 Many now offer services like click-and-collect, where customers purchase online but pick up in-store, combining the speed and ease of digital with the immediacy of physical retail.
 As the global demand for online shopping grows, it’s clear that consumers increasingly view time and flexibility as essential components of their retail experiences.